Sonata6/Assembler-Labs/README.md

-This repository consists lab works in tasm language
+This repository contains lab works in tasm language